Different Types Of Mental Health Careers

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

-If you're interested in pursuing a career in mental health, there are many roads that you can choose to go down, including mental health careers in Washington DC.
-In this article, we'll discuss different kinds of mental health jobs and human services roles.
+If you're interested in pursuing a career in mental health, there are many roads that you can choose to go down, including mental health careers in Washington DC and around the country.
+Various mental health jobs and human services roles can be explored and considered.

-These roles don't just include practicing therapy, working as a social worker, or conducting research for national institutes; there are a multitude of different ways that you can make a difference as someone who works in the mental health or general healthcare field, such as substance abuse counselors or positions in human resources.
+Mental health roles don't only include practicing therapy, working as a social worker, or conducting research for national institutes; there are various ways that you can make a difference as someone who works in the mental health or general healthcare field, such as becoming a substance use counselor or finding a position in human resources.

 Ready to learn more about mental health?

-Clinical psychologists can practice therapy and provide research services in a designated setting, such as a university or an accredited college.
-As a clinical psychologist, there are many jobs in Washington DC and other locations, with a variety of job title options available to you where you can use your expertise.
+Licensed clinical psychologists can practice therapy and provide research services in a designated setting, such as a university or an accredited college.
+As a clinical psychologist, there are many jobs in Washington DC and other locations that may fit one’s education and experience, with a variety of job title options available.

 Psychiatrists are medical doctors who specialize in diagnosing and treating those with mental illness and behavioral issues.
 A psychiatrist's career can be gratifying and offer opportunities for career development.
 They differ from psychologists and social workers in that they can prescribe medication as a licensed medical professional.

-A substance use counselor works with individuals who have issues with substance abuse, such as using drugs and alcohol.
+A substance use counselor works with individuals who have issues with substance abuse, such as using substances and alcohol.

 This individual may counsel their clients and help them maintain sobriety via therapeutic counseling.
 They may facilitate group therapy sessions with other clients living with substance use disorders, which are vital in the community.

 Nursing is another vital field.
 If you’re working in an inpatient residential facility, you may help treat clients in the hospital under long-term care for mental illness.
-If you work as a detox nurse in substance abuse, you may help clients safely detox from alcohol or drugs and start their mental health recovery.
+If you work as a detox nurse in substance abuse, you may help clients safely detox from substances and start their mental health recovery.

 Nurses play an essential role in society regarding what they can do for people with mental health issues, and it’s a very dynamic field.